moveit/moveit_drake/README.md

 release.

-`moveit_drake` brings together the vertical ROS integration of the [MoveIt2](https://moveit.ai/) motion planning framework, with the Mathematical Programming interface within [drake](https://drake.mit.edu/).
+`moveit_drake` brings together the vertical ROS integration of the [MoveIt 2](https://moveit.ai/) motion planning framework, with the Mathematical Programming interface within [Drake](https://drake.mit.edu/).
 This allows the user to setup motion planning as an optimization problem within ROS, with the rich specification of constraints and costs provided by `drake`.